marvinkreis/guut/templates/debug_prompt.md

 To kill the mutant, you will need to write a test that passes without errors when executed with the correct code, and fails when executed with the mutant.

-When you are ready, output the test as single Python function called `test__<function_name>` with no parameters.
+The test will be executed similarly to an experiment, and you will receive the results.
+Please output the test as a single Python function called `test__<function_name>` with no parameters.
 Don't use any testing frameworks.
 Include some relevant comments about the mutant.

 {% if include_equivalence %}
 ## Equivalent Mutants